It’s easy enough to present your traditional professional qualifications, such as your formal education and job history.

 But while those traditional details are important, they only offer a glimpse into your professional qualifications.
 Like so many others, the big picture of what you bring to the table extends well beyond your formal degree and past couple of jobs.

 Maybe it’s that comprehensive online course you took that transformed you into a total Excel whiz.
 Or, perhaps it’s that side-project during which you coded an entire website by yourself—despite the fact that your career is in sales.
+Or your extensive volunteering work experience.

 Those things?
 Well, they’re a little tougher to weave into your overall professional brand.
 How do you share those skills and qualifications in a way that makes sense?
 And, when they aren’t the tried and true standards that everybody has come to expect, should you even share them at all?